opendocsg/slw-judgments-backfill/2012_SGHC_190/report.md

  In the circumstances I would direct that the amounts of proofs in foreign currency be converted into Australian dollars at the rate appropriate on the date upon which the company was placed in liquidation.

-38     _Re Lines Bros_ has been approved by the Singapore High Court in _Re Mohamed Yunus Valibhoy, ex parte Bank of Credit and Commerce Hong Kong Ltd_ [1994] 3 SLR(R) 504 although that case was in the context of the 1985 BA and before the introduction of Rule 181.
+38     _Re Lines Bros_ has been approved by the Singapore High Court in _Re Mohamed Yunus Valibhoy, ex parte Bank of Credit and Commerce Hong Kong Ltd_ <span class="citation">[1994] 3 SLR(R) 504</span> although that case was in the context of the 1985 BA and before the introduction of Rule 181.
 It is interesting to note that counsel for the banks, Mr V K Rajah (before his elevation to the Bench), submitted (at [35]):

  It was/is the practice of the [Official Assignee] to relate the exchange rate to the date of the adjudication and receiving orders were granted or as at the date of the winding up in the case of a company (see Re Lines Bros Ltd (in liquidation) [1983] Ch 1).
 As for the bankrupt’s argument that the bank should be paid in US currency that being the currency of its claim and no more, Miliangos v George Frank Textiles [1976] AC 443 supported the [Official Assignee’s] decision that the bank should be paid the equivalent in local currency as at the date the adjudication and receiving orders were made.
 In the case if a winding up, creditors are entitled to their claim for subsequent interest if there are surplus funds available after payment of what was due for principal and interest at the date of the winding up ( In re Humber Ironworks & Shipbuilding Co (1869) LR 4 Ch App 643) and the same applied for bankruptcies where there are surplus funds as the estate has in this case.
 It is clear and settled law and the [Official Assignee] agrees that the English practice applies to Singapore for liquidations and bankruptcies.